Mahjong: Rhythm of play

 Players may agree on table rules if the pace of the game is brisk or leisurely.
 For brisk games players may agree that a couple seconds after a discard are allowed for a "window of opportunity" before the next player picks up from the wall.
 Usually it is agreed once the next player has waited the duration of the "window of opportunity" and draws a tile from the wall, the previous discard is lost and cannot be claimed.

 Scoring

 Old Hong Kong scoring is relatively simple.
 There is only one winner (or if there is a draw the hand is replayed).
 The winner must have a legal hand that meets the minimum faan points agreed to in advance (not including any bonus points).
-Only the winner scores, the other players pay the winner various sums.
-After each hand ends, the winner counts all of his or her faan points.
+Only the winner scores, and the other players pay the winner various sums.
+After each hand ends, the winner counts their faan points.